 Step up your office management with Offman.
 It’s a completely mobile office management software which lets you assign and manage your tasks with ease.
 Manage progress reports, performance reviews, attendance, and all office related things with a few simple clicks on your browser or mobile.
 Not to mention the 24/7 online presence with mobile phones.

-A dog-friendly workplace can invite and retain your employees very effectively.
+A dog-friendly workplace has proven to be a very effective factor in employee retention.
 As this practice is rarely adapted, it might give you a competitive advantage.
-People get very attached to dogs and they might not want to leave the organization.
-They will look forward to coming to work every day to meet these adorable pets.
+People get very attached to dogs and don't want to leave the organization.
+Also, employees will look forward to coming to work every day to meet these adorable pets.

 6. Performance Charts